TeleMentalHealth Live Video Counseling available to address COVID-19 concerns.

 SAMHSA National Helpline – 1-800-487-4889 | TTY: 1-800-487-4889

 The Access and Functional Needs Registry is a confidential emergency preparedness service where emergency responders can plan and provide services for individuals who may need additional assistance during disasters.

 Child abuse is the mistreatment of a child under the age of 18 and can be physical, sexual, or emotional.

-Neglect is when a parent or responsible caretaker fails to provide adequate supervision, food, clothing, shelter, or other basics for a child.
+Neglect is when a parent or legal guardian/caretaker fails to provide adequate supervision, food, clothing, shelter, or other basics regarding a child for whom they are responsible.
 Concerns can be reported 24 hours a day, seven days a week, to the Missouri Children’s Division Child Abuse and Neglect Hotline Unit or the Illinois Department of Children and Family Services Child Abuse Hotline.

 Missouri: 1-800-392-3738, 1-800-735-2466/voice, 1-800-735-2966/text phone, for hearing and speech impaired.

 Children’s Advocacy Services of Greater St. Louis [CAC] is a University-based [UMSL], multidisciplinary center that provides trauma-focused services to youth, families, and the community.

 They promote resiliency, physical safety, and emotional stability through comprehensive research, forensic, clinical, educational, and advocacy programming.
 They serve children impacted by all types of traumatic events including childhood sexual abuse, physical abuse, and neglect.
 They also serve witnesses of domestic abuse and violent crime, and children who have suffered accidents, natural disasters, and traumatic bereavement.